btholt/intermediate-react-v6/lessons/02-react-render-modes/B-static-site-generation.md

 - You actually _could_ just have React render everything, `<html>`, `<body>` and all.
 - We didn't include any CSS nor JS, but obviously you could.
 - For mild amounts of interactivity, you could include JS file with the React run time and hydrate the app, but we don't need to.
+- We're using renderToStaticMarkup - this very similar to the renderToString function but doesn't include any hints for React to hydrate later for SSR (server-side rendering, our next lesson). renderToString would work, it'll just include superfluous React stuff we don't need.

 This generates one page.
 You could have it generate many pages any number of ways.
 We could write a `routes.js` file that defines a route and its route component and then have build.js loop over that.
 We could use `react-router` or something like and then make our build.js use those routes to generate route.
 Any of these are viable.